 Channel 4 offer a 14-month Production Apprenticeship.
 See their 4Talent website for details.

 The BBC Academy also have several courses on their site which may be relevant.

 The National Film and Television School website also lists courses which may be appropriate.

 You usually start in local news and current affairs programmes and go on to more expensive ones like dramas.

 In big organisations you can seek promotion to senior PA, production co-ordinator or production manager.

 You can also become a floor manager, vision mixer, researcher, or producer.

 The number of job opportunities in broadcasting involving community languages, including Gaelic, Urdu and Punjabi, is increasing.

 As well as applying for advertised jobs you can always use your networking skills and contact companies direct.

 If you are aged 18 or over you may be interested in The Network.
 The Network is held each year alongside the TV Festival in Edinburgh.
 If selected you would attend for four free days of masterclasses and workshops which will provide you with the skills, knowledge and contacts to start a career in TV.
-You can usually apply from January to May.
+You can usually apply in early spring.